bosornd/shape-printer/README.md

 ## Running the Application

 After building the project, you can run the application by executing the generated executable in the build directory.
-The application will prompt you to enter the number of rows for the diamond shape, and it will print the diamond to the console.
+The application will print shapes to the console, the file(output.txt) and the file(output.bmp).

-Enjoy printing your diamond shapes!
+Enjoy extending shapes and output formats!